 It’s a big proviso, admittedly, but, if they are willing to experiment in pursuit of such social visions, the Indian and Brazilian states can still take advantage of existing windows of opportunity to reach the ‘developed’ status that has eluded them – and others – so far.

-• This post was originally published at SPERI.comment as part of a series on the developmental state
+• This post was first published by SPERI as part of a series on the developmental state

 • Please read our Comments Policy before commenting